 Lauren Horton, PhD.

-Before joining AdvoCare International, she was a clinical researcher at a leading clinical research organization.
 Dr. Horton loves to help improve the quality of life of those around her.
 She has helped men and women from all over the country discover how small steps each day can lead to huge strides towards living a healthier lifestyle.